-E. Safety
+I. Safety

-The Executive Director is responsible for ensuring a safe work environment.
+The Executive Director is responsible for ensuring a safe work environment free of physical and occupational hazards.
 Employees are responsible for conducting all tasks safely and efficiently.
 Employees are also responsible for complying with all local, state, and federal safety and health regulations and program standards-and with any special safety concerns in a particular area or with a client.

 Maintaining a safe work environment requires the continuous cooperation of all employees.
-The Commission strongly encourages employees to communicate with the Executive Director, Financial/HR Consultant, and fellow employees regarding safety issues.
+The Commission strongly encourages employees to communicate with the Executive Director, Financial/HR Consultant, and fellow employees regarding safety issues. and to take immediate steps to the extent possible to remedy any unsafe condition.